microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/1-aks.md

 Merged "recordingbotcluster" as current context in C:\Users\User\.kube\config
 ```

-To test if it really was successful we will try to list the nodes in our kubernetes cluster with kubectl
+To test if it really was successful, we will try to list the nodes in our kubernetes cluster with kubectl

 ```powershell
 kubectl get nodes